Storing Records Correctly: Best Practices

 Using a Vinyl Storage Crate

-No vinyl record collector’s set up is complete without a place to hold their collection and to learn the proper way of storing records.
+No vinyl record collector’s setup is complete without a place to hold their collection and learn the proper way of storing records.
 This will ideally occupy pride of place in a record collector’s den, a place for each collector to exhibit their collection for all visitors to see.
-Very often, however, a collector’s collection will simply be too large for the space it occupies.
-Finding a middle ground between proudly exhibiting one’s collection and economically storing it all away can be a real pickle!

-It is also a pickle trying to find a product that strikes this middle ground!
 Cue a wooden vinyl record storage crate.
-There can be found storage crates made of solid wood, made for the strict purpose of giving the record collection in question the just protection it deserves.
+Storage crates made of solid wood can be found, made for the strict purpose of giving the record collection in question the just protection it deserves.
 The materials used mean these are usually built to last and will be more aesthetically pleasing the older they get, thanks to the real wood finish.

 This strength goes hand in hand with the robustness offered by the inbuilt wheels that they often come with.
 Unlike other consumables for enthusiasts, these crates can often hold up to 100 LPs, even if they are equipped with plastic sleeves for extra protection.
 This is a massive weight to burden one’s back with, a strain that the inbuilt wheels can completely negate.